Wings (1927 film)

-Wings is a 1927 and 1929 American silent film known for winning the first Academy Award for Best Picture.
+Wings is a 1927 American silent and synchronized sound war film which won the first Academy Award for Best Picture.
+While the sound version of the film has no audible dialogue, it was released with a synchronized musical score with sound effects.
+The original soundtrack to the sound version is preserved at UCLA.

 The film stars Clara Bow, Charles "Buddy" Rogers, and Richard Arlen.
 Rogers and Arlen portray World War I combat pilots in a romantic rivalry over a woman.
-It was produced by Lucien Hubbard, directed by William A. Wellman, and released by Paramount Pictures.
+It was produced by Lucien Hubbard, directed by William A. Wellman, and released by Paramount Famous Lasky Corporation.
 Gary Cooper appears in a small role, which helped launch his career in Hollywood.